PRODYNA-YASM/yasm-api-go/docs/ProjectSearch.md

 `func (o *ProjectSearch) HasOrganizationIds() bool`

 HasOrganizationIds returns a boolean if a field has been set.

+### GetAwardedParticipant

+`func (o *ProjectSearch) GetAwardedParticipant() AwardedParticipant`

+GetAwardedParticipant returns the AwardedParticipant field if non-nil, zero value otherwise.

+### GetAwardedParticipantOk

+`func (o *ProjectSearch) GetAwardedParticipantOk() (*AwardedParticipant, bool)`

+GetAwardedParticipantOk returns a tuple with the AwardedParticipant field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwardedParticipant

+`func (o *ProjectSearch) SetAwardedParticipant(v AwardedParticipant)`

+SetAwardedParticipant sets AwardedParticipant field to given value.

+### HasAwardedParticipant

+`func (o *ProjectSearch) HasAwardedParticipant() bool`

+HasAwardedParticipant returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)